halilibrahimsaltas/WebSite/README.md

 #### Usage

-1-Open the index.html file in a web browser.
+1-Open the index.php file in a web browser.

-### Technologies Used

--HTML

--CSS

--JavaScript

--MySQL